 The Court of Appeal has decided that the solicitors should bear the brunt of the liabilities.
 The effect of the decision risks making solicitors effective guarantors that a transaction is genuine.
 A summary of the duties which each solicitor might owe can be seen in the table below;

 It is disappointing, given the wide potential effect of the decision, that the court did not give any real guidance about what solicitors can do to avoid their liability, and that the court was unwilling to excuse a breach of trust under section 61 of the Trustee Act 1925 when the solicitor in question had performed their role perfectly.

 The decision will have potentially significant effects on solicitors’ own insurance arrangements and it will inevitably lead to practical difficulties during the course of conveyances as buyers’ and sellers’ solicitors each try to pass liability onto the other.

 It can only be hoped that, pending any appeal, the Law Society and the Council for Licensed Conveyancers provide urgent guidance about how conveyancers should proceed in light of the decision.
 However, it may be that the real solution is for the insurance market to develop identity theft cover for transactions which can sit aside other policies such as defective title indemnity policies.

 For a more in-depth analysis of the decision please click here to read our detailed legal briefing.

-If you would like to talk in more detail to one of our team, please do contact us.
+If you would like to talk in more detail to Niall Innes, Angus Turner or any of our lawyers in our insurance team, please do contact us.